 The Foundation board is comprised of volunteers that are actively involved in FreeBSD and are respected researchers in their areas of professional expertise.

-Justin T. Gibbs, President
+Justin T. Gibbs, President and Founder

 Justin is a Software Engineer at Facebook.
 His past experience has ranged from office application development at Microsoft to embedded systems for general aviation aircraft at Avidyne.
 A member of the FreeBSD Development Team since 1993, Justin has contributed to many areas of the FreeBSD operating system, and is best known for his work on the SCSI subsystem.
 After serving on the FreeBSD Core Team from 1995-2000 he created the FreeBSD Foundation to provide a non-profit framework for funding FreeBSD development and community support.